 Dutchess United Educators is the bargaining unit representing approximately 170 full-time educators (teaching and non-teaching) and approximately 300 part-time faculty and non-teaching educators at Dutchess Community College.
 On behalf of the constituencies it represents, DUE secures wages, benefits and working conditions negotiated through collective bargaining with the Dutchess Community College Board of Trustees.
 The Dutchess County Legislature approves the final contracts.
 DUE monitors working conditions and wages at DCC to assure the contractual agreements are followed, and works with the DCC administration to resolve any contractual issues that arise.

 While DUE promotes and defends the interests of its members, it also organizes a community of professional educators, who are sensitive to students’ needs and committed to a sound educational environment for the College.
-There is frequent overlap between academic issues and union issues that, when addressed, serves to support and improve the overall academic experience for students.
-Three of many possible examples include the following:
+DUE is committed to creating the best possible academic outcomes for DCC's students and recognizes that the working conditions of faculty and non-teaching educators, both full-time and part-time create the learning conditions for our students.

 DUE, as a strong, effective union, also works in Dutchess County to build greater understanding of the role of the organization by offering accurate and positive perceptions about members’ contributions to the College and to the greater Hudson Valley region.
 A strong Dutchess United Educators is one of the best assurances of a healthy Dutchess Community College.